lucasbretana/2018.1-IPPD/notes/HeterogeneousArchitecture.md

 - normally the code is focused on a single processing unit work
 - the _runtime_ is in charge of creating as many instances of the __kernel__ as nedded
 - the size of the data set is not informed to the __kernel__, the _runtime_ takes care of that
-- in a OpenCL system command and enqueued to be executed on the __device__
+- in a OpenCL system command are enqueued to be executed on the __device__
 - it is the programmer's responsabilitie to manage memory usage and available computing